 Ads by Muslim Ad Network

-Are Partitions Between Men and Women at the Mosque Sunnah?
+Are Mosque Partitions for Men and Women Sunnah?

 Q We have a big controversy going on in our mosque.
 Some brothers want to build a wall in the prayer hall to separate men from women.
 Is that required in Islam?
 What are the basic rules of Shari`ah on this matter?